Rectifier: Performance with low impedance source

-The above diagram shows reservoir performance from a near zero impedance source, such as a mains supply.
-As the rectifier voltage increases, it charges the capacitor and also supplies current to the load.
-At the end of the quarter cycle, the capacitor is charged to its peak value Vp of the rectifier voltage.
-Following this, the rectifier voltage starts to decrease to its minimum value Vmin as it enters the next quarter cycle.
-This initiates the discharge of the capacitor through the load.
+The above diagram shows the voltage waveforms of the reservoir performance when supplied from a voltage source with near zero impedance, such as a mains supply.
+Both voltages start from zero at time t=0 at the far left of the image, then the capacitor voltage follows the rectified AC voltage as it increases, the capacitor is charged and current is supplied to the load.
+At the end of the mains quarter cycle, the capacitor is charged to the peak value Vp of the rectifier voltage.
+Following this, the rectifier input voltage starts to decrease to its minimum value Vmin as it enters the next quarter cycle.
+This initiates the discharge of the capacitor through the load while the capacitor holds up the output voltage to the load.

-The size of the capacitor C is determined by the amount of ripple r that can be tolerated, where r=(Vp-Vmin)/Vp.
+The size of the capacitor C is determined by the amount of ripple r that can be tolerated, where r=(Vp−Vmin)/Vp.

-These circuits are very frequently fed from transformers, and have significant resistance.
-Transformer resistance modifies the reservoir capacitor waveform, changes the peak voltage, and introduces regulation issues.
+These circuits are very frequently fed from transformers, which may have significant internal impedance in the form of resistance and/or reactance.
+Transformer internal impedance modifies the reservoir capacitor waveform, changes the peak voltage, and introduces regulation issues.

-Capacitor input filter
+Capacitor-input filter

 For a given load, sizing of a smoothing capacitor is a tradeoff between reducing ripple voltage and increasing ripple current.
 The peak current is set by the rate of rise of the supply voltage on the rising edge of the incoming sine-wave, reduced by the resistance of the transformer windings.
 High ripple currents increase I2R losses (in the form of heat) in the capacitor, rectifier and transformer windings, and may exceed the ampacity of the components or VA rating of the transformer.
 Vacuum tube rectifiers specify the maximum capacitance of the input capacitor, and SS diode rectifiers also have current limitations.
 Capacitors for this application need low ESR, or ripple current may overheat them.
 To limit ripple voltage to a specified value the required capacitor size is proportional to the load current and inversely proportional to the supply frequency and the number of output peaks of the rectifier per input cycle.
 Full-wave rectified output requires a smaller capacitor because it is double the frequency of half-wave rectified output.
 To reduce ripple to a satisfactory limit with just a single capacitor would often require a capacitor of impractical size.
 This is because the ripple current rating of a capacitor does not increase linearly with size and there may also be height limitations.
 For high current applications banks of capacitors are used instead.